Arvinth-Krishna/Reco-PC-Server/README.md

 Installing Reco is an easy 3 minute process - you can check the instructions bellow to see how to do it.

 ## Reco -Mobile App
+Reco-Mobile App will be soon available on Play Store✌.

 ### Screenshots:
 <p align="center">
   <img  width="210" height="385" src="https://user-images.githubusercontent.com/49812701/107601722-8257b600-6c4d-11eb-87c2-9f9036382745.jpg">